Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Exotic Littlewood--Paley decompositions

 \subsection{Arbitrary intervals -- the Rubio de Francia Littlewood--Paley inequality}

-Shortly thereafter, Rubio de Francia \cite{RdeFarb} further surprised the harmonic analysis community when he proved that one may replace the congruent intervals $[j-1/2, j+1/2)$ by {\em any disjoint collection of intervals whatsoever}, and still conclude that $\|\mathcal{Q} f\|_p \lesssim \|f\|_p$ for $2 \leq p < \infty$.
-Moreover, in this case, the simple identity above is replaced by a pointwise inequality
+Shortly thereafter, Rubio de Francia \cite{RdeFarb} further surprised the harmonic analysis community when he proved that one may replace the congruent intervals $[j-1/2, j+1/2)$ considered above by {\em any disjoint collection of intervals whatsoever}, and still conclude that $\|\mathcal{Q} f\|_p \lesssim \|f\|_p$ for $2 \leq p < \infty$.
+Moreover, in this case, his simple identity is replaced by a pointwise inequality

 where $\#$ represents the Fefferman--Stein sharp function which appears in the definition of the space BMO and which satisfies $\| F\|_p \lesssim \| F^\#\|_p$ for $1 < p < \infty$.
 (See \cite{SteinBig}.)
-Remarkably, Rubio de Francia's pointwise inequality is proved by establishing kernel estimates for $f \mapsto \mathcal{Q}(f)$ as a (non-symmetric) vector-valued Calder\'on--Zygmund operator; this is in spite of the fact that an arbitrary collection of disjoint intervals contains no vestige of dyadic block or dilation structure.
+Remarkably, Rubio de Francia's pointwise inequality is proved by establishing kernel estimates for $f \mapsto \mathcal{Q}(f)$ as a (non-symmetric) vector-valued Calder\'on--Zygmund operator; this is in spite of the fact that an arbitrary collection of disjoint intervals contains no vestiges of dyadic block or dilation structure.

 Rubio de Francia's inequality was later extended to arbitrary families of disjoint axis-parallel rectangles in $\mathbb{R}^n$.
 See \cite{Journe}, \cite{Lacey} and also \cite{Roncaletal}.